e107inc/e107-easyshop/readme.txt

 Changelog:
 ==========
-Version 1.4 (EasyShop, XXXXXX XX, 2008)
+Version 1.4 (EasyShop, XXXXXX XX, 2009)
  * Sub-goals for release 1.4:
    - code efficiency
    - add new functionality: PayPal Instant Payment Notification (IPN)
    - add new functionality: automatic product bookstock calculation (with IPN)
-   - special thanks for this release go to KVN, jburns131 and Igor
+   - special thanks for this release go to KVN, jburns131, JVR and Igor
  * New/Added Features:
    - admin_config.php: added button to upload images directly
    - admin_config.php: added button to upload download products directly
+   - admin_config.php: new product feature: Track stock of this product (only with IPN)
+   - admin_config.php: new product feature: Current number of this product in stock (only with IPN)
+   - admin_config.php: new product feature: Download product (only with IPN)
+   - admin_config.php: save download product secured as MD5 speckled file
+   - admin_config.php: new shop feature: leave a note for seller (only with e-mail override)
    - admin_general_preferences.php: Settings: new option to enable user input of number of products
    - admin_general_preferences.php: PayPal info: new option to enable PayPal IPN
+   - admin_general_preferences.php: PayPal info: new option to enable note to seller (only with e-mail override)
    - admin_monitor.php: new lists to view IPN orders; thanks KVN
    - admin_overview.php: new program to view downloadable products
+   - easyshop_class.php: e-mails send out by generic e107 mail handler (easyshop_smtp.php is obsolete)
+   - easyshop_class.php: sends note to seller if indicated in basket (only with e-mail override)
+   - track_checkout.php: new program to track product changes during shopping and keep track of stock; thanks KVN
+   - validate.php: new program to validate PayPal IPN orders; thanks KVN
+   - includes\ipn_functions.php: new program to assist with PayPal IPN related functions; thanks KVN
+   - admin_menu.php: new menu for IPN log viewer
+   - admin_logviewer.php: new program that can view and clear the ipn.log file
  * Altered Features:
    - easyshop.php: added style #easyshop_main_cat_name to Main Category Name
    - easyshop_ver.php: security related: outsiders can't determine anymore which EasyShop version you are running